Pledge to boycott Israeli film institutions draws signatures of top Hollywood actors and directors

 A representative of the Israeli film and television industry called the boycott “misguided.”

-“We are the industry that is struggling for years, making efforts for decades to promote discussion,” telling the story of the conflict from both the Israeli and Palestinian viewpoints, said Tzvika Gottlieb, CEO of the Israeli Film & TV Producers Association, in an interview.
+“We are the industry that (has been) struggling for years, making efforts for decades to promote discussion,” working with Palestinians and Israelis to tell the story of the conflict from all sides, said Tzvika Gottlieb, CEO of the Israeli Film & TV Producers Association, in an interview.

 Gottlieb said his industry “has consistently maintained a critical stance toward government policies, and is very vocal in criticism of this administration’s current actions.
 We urgently call for an immediate end to the violence, an end to the suffering, and the release of all hostages right now.”

+In response, Film Workers for Palestine issued a statement to The Associated Press, saying their initiative is “rooted in historic struggles," in particular "the successful international movement to end the apartheid regime of South Africa.”

+“Should Israeli film institutions wish to continue working with pledge signatories, their choice is clear: end complicity in Israel’s genocide and apartheid, and endorse the full rights of the Palestinian people under international law, in line with Palestinian civil society guidelines," the statement said.
+"To date, almost none has.”

-The pledge, organized by Film Workers for Palestine — a group of film creatives based in various countries formed in 2024 — follows a pro-Palestinian demonstration at the recent Venice International Film Festival that drew an estimated 10,000 people.
+The pledge comes after a pro-Palestinian demonstration at the recent Venice International Film Festival drew an estimated 10,000 participants.
 That followed a call by a group called Venice4Palestine for the festival to condemn the destruction in Gaza.